Alumna Diane Solomon donated a political button collection that shows what united and divided an era.

 SJSU alumni stay connected by sharing their latest news.

 Honoring Spartans who have passed away.

-“When I arrived at SJSU as an EOP Student, I never would have dreamed that someday I would go to graduate school and become a university professor.”
+“I never dreamed that someday I would go to graduate school and become a university professor.”